nextstrain/nextstrain.org/static-site/content/docs/02-bioinformatics/05-data-formats.md

 Augur produces these JSONs via the `augur export` command -- see the [augur docs for more information [external link]](https://nextstrain-augur.readthedocs.io/en/stable/cli.html#export).
 We also define schemas for these JSONs (see below) and provide a validation tool to check JSONs against these schemas, `auspice validate` --  see the [augur docs for more information [external link]](https://nextstrain-augur.readthedocs.io/en/stable/cli.html#validate).

-Auspice (version 2) currently requires two JSON files, with a third optional JSON.
+Auspice v1 requires two dataset JSONs (metadata + tree) with an optional, tip-frequencies JSON.

+Auspice v2 is backward compatible with v1, but also can take a single "v2" dataset JSON instead of the metadata + tree v1 JSONs.

 #### Tree JSON (required)
 The tree structure is encoded as a deeply nested JSON object, with traits (such as country, divergence, collection date, attributions etc) stored on each node.